HofeBY2/Tasmota-Firmware/README.md

 SCRIPT, SML, global variables and have no "RULE" in the name tasmota(x).bin

-RULE, have at least "RULE" in the name RULE-(MATTER-)tasmota(x).bin
+RULE, have at least "RULE" in the name RULE-tasmota(x).bin

 Various "??script.txt" examples are included to make getting started easier.